andrena/reality-tdd/_posts/2012-07-11-skills-and-habits.md

 filter out all the unhelpful moves and focus on the few worth thinking about.

 <img src="http://andrena.github.com/reality-tdd/assets/images/2012-07-11-chessboard.jpg"
- alt="Chessboard, by Anna Langova" align="middle" />
+ alt="Chessboard, by Anna Langova" style="float:right" />

 It's similar with code bases.
 For the untrained eye (unexperienced in writing unit tests in a realistic scenario) almost every piece of code that wasn't